 The successful candidate will have a passion and interest in preserving and advancing water quality.
 Ideally the candidate will have:

-• A degree in environmental sciences or related field
+• A degree in engineering, environmental science, or related field, and at least three years of related experience.

 Logistics